 Many of the options above can be booked through OpenTable.com.
 You can also contact the restaurants directly to reserve your spot.

 Head out on the SF Bay this Thanksgiving Day with Hornblower Cruises.
-They currently are offering two cruises with Thanksgiving Dinner in San Francisco.
+They currently are offering a cruise with Thanksgiving Dinner in San Francisco.

-You can step aboard their premier, seated dinner, or a buffet dinner cruise.
-The dress code for these cruises is upscale to business casual.
+You can step aboard their buffet dinner cruise for an afternoon of fun on the water.
+The dress code for this cruise is upscale to business casual.

-Buffet Dinner Cruise: High-end buffet on the San Francisco Belle, boarding begins at 2pm, leaves at 2:30pm and returns around 5:30pm
+High-end buffet on the San Francisco Belle, boarding begins at 3 pm, leaves at 3:30pm and returns around 6:30 pm

 Combine your plans for Thanksgiving dinner in San Francisco with one of these fun events.
 This year, you will find plenty of things to do from performances of Cirque du Soleil to shows by the SF Opera.